SCOPE OF THIS CHAPTER

 The views of the child or young person will be an important element of the assessment.

-The operational manager with delegated authority in the prison establishment (normally the Head of Resettlement or through care) who has responsibility for Public Protection, will make the decision regarding contact using the available multi agency information.
+The operational manager with delegated authority in the prison establishment, has responsibility for Public Protection, will make the decision regarding contact using the available multi agency information.
 The decision must take into account the following factors:

 - The child's needs, wishes and feelings;